viniciussgoncalves/Ops-Script_Install-Docker/README.md

 8. Enables and starts the Docker service.
 9. Adds the current user to the Docker group to allow Docker commands without `sudo`.
 10. Displays a progress spinner during installation steps.
+11. Displays a progress bar for the final step.

 ## Prerequisites